When can we go on a cruise again? - KESQ

 In the UK, a governent “global travel taskforce” is working to determine when international travel to and from the UK can restart, with the official roadmap stipulating it should be no earlier than May 17.

-Some UK-based cruise lines plan to run domestic voyages this summer, in lieu of globe-spanning itineraries, including Viking Cruises, Fred Olsen Cruise Lines and P&O.
+Some cruise lines plan to run British domestic voyages this summer, in lieu of globe-spanning itineraries, including Viking Cruises, Fred Olsen Cruise Lines, Cunard, P&O and Saga.

 The voyages will depart from the southern port of Southampton, England from June until September, and navigate the UK coast.
 P&O said exact routes for each sailing will be determined on the day depending on weather.